Warth-Schröcken Ski Resort, Warth, Austria

 Summer in Warth-Schröcken

 Wildlife commonly spotted around Warth-Schröcken includes Chamois, Marmot, Golden Eagle.
-The area sits close to protected zones such as Lechquellen Mountains Nature Park.
+The area sits close to protected zones such as Lechquellen Mountains Nature Park, so responsible off-piste and hiking practice is important.

 How big is Warth-Schröcken ski resort?